Chiral-scale effective field theory for dense and thermal systems: Introduction

 \section{Introduction}

 Investigating the thermodynamical properties of strongly interacting matter is one of the most important topics in high energy nuclear physics~\cite{Gross:2022hyw}.
-On the one hand, quantum chromodynamics (QCD) is non-perturbative at low energies, so that it can't be applied to hadron phenomenon analysis straightforwardly.
-On the other hand, it is inferred that the extreme environments with high temperature and/or density exist in the early universe~\cite{1990eaun.book.....K}, ultra-relativistic heavy-ion collisions (HIC) at RHIC and LHC~\cite{Gyulassy:2004zy,ATLAS:2010isq}, and cores of massive neutron stars (NSs)~\cite{Lattimer:2015eaa,doi:10.1142/11072}.
-The energy scale of these extreme environments is near that of QCD, i.e., $\Lambda_{\mathrm{QCD}}\approx200~\text{MeV}$ and hence they are instrumental in probing the non-perturbative properties of QCD.
-So, the studies on the thermodynamic properties of nuclear matter (NM) and/or quark matter in the extreme environments both experimentally and theoretically can deepen our understanding of QCD in non-perturbative regions and the evolution of Universe~\cite{1990eaun.book.....K,Abe:2020sqb}.
+On the one hand, quantum chromodynamics (QCD) is nonperturbative at low energies, so that it cannot be applied to hadron phenomenon analysis straightforwardly.
+On the other hand, it is inferred that the extreme environments with high temperature and/or density exist in the early Universe~\cite{Kolb:1990vq}, ultrarelativistic heavy-ion collisions (HIC) at RHIC and LHC~\cite{Gyulassy:2004zy,ATLAS:2010isq}, and cores of massive neutron stars (NSs)~\cite{Lattimer:2015eaa,doi:10.1142/11072}.
+The energy scale of these extreme environments is near that of QCD, i.e., $\Lambda_{\mathrm{QCD}}\approx200~\text{MeV}$ and hence they are instrumental in probing the nonperturbative properties of QCD.
+So, the studies on the thermodynamic properties of nuclear matter (NM) and/or quark matter in the extreme environments both experimentally and theoretically can deepen our understanding of QCD in nonperturbative regions and the evolution of Universe~\cite{1990eaun.book.....K,Abe:2020sqb}.
 Extensive studies have been implemented in recent decades for the chiral phase transition~\cite{Pisarski:1983ms,Brown:1990ev,Pelissetto:2013hqa,Bonati:2015bha,Kohyama:2015hix,Bonati:2018nut,HotQCD:2019xnw,HotQCD:2018pds,Buballa:2018hux,Borsanyi:2020fev,Cuteri:2021ikv,Kotov:2021rah,Lahiri:2021lrk,Pannullo:2024sov} and the confinement-deconfinement phase transition~\cite{Kajantie:1981wh,Yaffe:1982qf,Kogut:1982rt,Fukushima:2003fw,Kaczmarek:2005ui,Ratti:2005jh,Andreev:2009zk,Hell:2009by,Sakai:2010rp,Dexheimer:2009hi,Ruggieri:2012ny,Bellwied:2013cta,Fukushima:2017csk,Mattos:2021tmz}.